0%

 npm run dev

-Expected Output: Both the backend and frontend development servers should start concurrently within the same terminal window.
+Expected Output: Both the backend and frontend development servers should fire up concurrently in the same terminal window.

 • Production Setup Simulation (Local):